 Holistic Framework implementation assessment

-The IAIS adopted the Holistic Framework for the assessment and mitigation of systemic risk in the insurance sector in November 2019, for implementation from the beginning of 2020.
-In December 2022, the Financial Stability Board endorsed the Holistic Framework and discontinued the identification of Global Systemically Important Insurers (G-SIIs).
-For more information on the Holistic Framework and its key elements, please visit our Financial Stability page.
 A key element of the Holistic Framework is the assessment by the IAIS of the consistent implementation of the relevant supervisory material: enhanced ongoing supervisory policy measures and powers of intervention.
 These supervisory materials are integrated into the Insurance Core Principles (ICPs) and the Common Framework for the Supervision of Internationally Active Insurance Groups (ComFrame) by enhancing or adding supervisory policy measures specifically designed to assess and mitigate potential systemic risk building up in the insurance sector.
+For more information on the Holistic Framework and its key elements, please visit our Financial Stability page.

-The Holistic Framework assessments were undertaken and split into two phases: The first phase of implementation assessment, the Baseline Assessment (BLA), was carried out in 2020-2021.
+The Holistic Framework implementation assessments were undertaken and split into two phases: The first phase of implementation assessment, the Baseline Assessment (BLA), was carried out in 2020-2021.
 The second phase of implementation assessment for the Holistic Framework was conducted as so-called Targeted Jurisdictional Assessments (TJA) carried out in 2021-2022.
 These were more intensive and included a desk-based review and on-site component to ensure an in-depth verification of described supervisory practices.
 Whilst the BLA was carried out rather similar to a Peer Review Process, the TJA followed the Member Assessment Programme approach.

 Baseline Assessment (BLA)